-Contracts of Adhesion are generally enforceable so long as the terms of the contract are not unconscionable, deceptive or against public policy.
-There is also, in franchising, the argument made by franchisors that the disclosure process affords the franchise with the necessary time to review and understand the terms of the agreement, as specified by the Franchise Rule.
+Contracts of adhesion are generally enforceable when the terms of the contract are not unconscionable, deceptive, or against public policy.
+Franchisors will also argue that the disclosure process affords the franchisee with the necessary time to review and understand the terms of the agreement, as specified by the Franchise Rule.
 Where there is ambiguity in the contract, the courts will generally interpret the clause in favor of the person that did not draft the contract.

 Even if your lawyer feels that the contract is “one-sided,” don’t expect many franchisors to make significant changes simply because you feel it is important.
 Franchising simply does not work that way.
 The agreement you are presented by the franchisor will generally be the agreement you will need to sign if you want to become a franchisee in their system.

 There are advantages to joining a system that will not negotiate with you.
 It actually can be a good sign.
 If you're looking for a franchisor that has a focus on consistent replication of their brand promise to consumers, then you want the franchisor to have the ability to enforce its brand standards with all of the other franchisees.
 Consistency from location to location, after all, is what consumers most often will rely upon when making their choice of where to shop.

 If a franchisor is willing to negotiate with you on significant issues, it's likely they will do so with other franchisees—and that could be an indication of potential problems and weaknesses within the franchise system.

 Do you resign yourself to accepting the agreement without asking for any changes?
 Limit demands to things that provide you with real benefit, but don't affect the ability of the franchisor to have consistency.
 Until you ask, you will never know.
 Some changes you might look for include: